Ethan Allen (armsmaker): Early life

 Allen began his career as a cutlery maker in Milford, Massachusetts, in 1831.
-He gained the knowledge of metalworking and manufacturing processes by producing knives and shoemaking tools before moving his business to Grafton.
+He gained knowledge of metalworking and manufacturing processes by producing knives and shoemaking tools before moving his business to Grafton.

 While working on a cane gun for a doctor, Allen came up with the idea for an underhammer pocket rifle and designed it in 1836.
 The following year he applied for a patent for a "tube hammer" pocket pistol and went into business with his brother-in-law, Charles Thurber.
-Ethan proved to be a true family man, investing and partnering with a nephew in a New York sporting goods retailer, hiring another brother-in-law Thomas Wheelock who was eventually made a partner, and similarly hiring and later making partner his two sons-in-law Sullivan Forehand and Henry Wadsworth.
-The latter two continued the business under their own names after Allen's death in 1871.
+Ethan proved to be a true family man, investing and partnering with a nephew in a New York sporting goods retailer, hiring another brother-in-law Thomas Wheelock who was eventually made a partner, and similarly hiring and later making partners his two sons-in-law Sullivan Forehand and Henry Wadsworth.
+The latter two continued the business under their own names after Allen died in 1871.